selkies-project/selkies-gstreamer/docs/firewall.md

 For an easy fix for containers, add the option `--network=host` to your Docker® command, or add `hostNetwork: true` under your Kubernetes YAML configuration file's pod `spec:` entry, which should be indented in the same depth as `containers:` (note that your cluster may have not allowed this, resulting in an error).

 **Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
-You must also pass new environment variables such as `-e DISPLAY=:22`, `-e NGINX_PORT=8082`, `-e SELKIES_PORT=8083`, and `-e SELKIES_METRICS_HTTP_PORT=9083` into the container, all not overlapping with any other X11 server or container in the same host.**
+You must also pass new environment variables such as `-e DISPLAY=:22`, `-e NGINX_PORT=8082`, `-e SELKIES_PORT=8083`, and `-e SELKIES_METRICS_HTTP_PORT=9083` into the container, all not overlapping with any other X11 server or container in the same host.
+Access the container using the specified `NGINX_PORT`.**

 This exposes your container to the host network, which disables container network isolation.